Community Opportunities

 Mecklenburg County Parks & Recreation Opportunities

-Dates: Multiple through the Spring
+Dates: Multiple through the Summer

 Location: Various locations across Mecklenburg County